ayhanuzumcu/milestone-project-2/README.md

 For holiday makers, I wanted to provide them some information about holiday places like hotel and restaurants on the map and show some images.

 ### Structure
-In the search section, I try to explain that which classes can be found at the gym and there is also short brief of each class they can join.
-And also they can find the places showing the information about them for each place.
+In the search section, I try to show that which destinations can be found on the map and there is also short info of each places they can choose.
+A

 ### Skeleton
 #### Wireframes